wrightben/Puzzles/sudoku/README.md

 # Glitch Warning: Missing .?
 ```
+Hint: For those nearly worthless puzzles, if the solver gets "stuck" and requires a guess, just replace a dot with the specific number.
+It's not necessary to replace the whole puzzle with the intermediate regex values.

 #### solution.txt
 - The puzzle in .tsv with the possible numbers for each cell.